 3) Do It Yourself

 Although the installation of some solar panels can be quite difficult, there are some panels which can cut installation costs significantly.
 There are currently many “peel and stick” panels on the market which homeowners can easily install themselves.
 If installing peel and stick panels is a daunting task, prospective solar buyers should still consider completing as much of the process as they can themselves.
 Although unavoidable for some steps, the moment consumers allow a third-party to manage the purchase and installation of solar panels, soft costs rise.
+Check out this article for 10 tips to try on your next solar panel installation.

 4) Install out of Season